-To learn how to write a synopsis, you first need to give an answer to what is a synopsis.
-While it is correct to define synopsis as a short script summary written in the present tense, this is not a sufficient definition.
+To learn how to write a synopsis, firstly we need to give an answer to what is a synopsis.
+While it is correct to define synopsis as a short screenplay summary written in the present tense, this is not a sufficient definition.
 Because synopsis may have other purposes than providing a summary of a screenplay, and these aims can broaden the meaning of the synopsis.
-Therefore, we think that it would be useful to distinguish synopsizes in terms of purpose before talking about how to write a synopsis.
+Therefore, we think that it would be useful to distinguish synopsis in terms of purpose before talking about how to write a synopsis.

 In our opinion, there are 3 types of synopsis according to their purposes.

-- The first synopsis is usually written while the script is still in the draft to present a brief summary of the story which the scriptwriter uses for himself or shares with his colleagues.
+- The first synopsis is usually written to present a brief summary of the story which the scriptwriter uses for himself or shares with his colleagues while the screenplay is still in the draft.

 - The second synopsis is written for promotional purposes, which we usually see behind DVD boxes.

-- The third synopsis is used in the script or project development stage to apply to various sponsors or funds and present the idea to film professionals.
+- The third synopsis is used in the screenplay or project development stage to apply to various sponsors or funds and present the idea to film professionals.

 These three synopsis types show various differences.
 The synopsis written for the promotion purposes addresses the mass audience, but the synopsis you use to apply for funds must be addressed to only film professionals.
 For example, in the synopsis for the audience, you can hide some part of your story to provide curiosity, however, the synopsis that you write for professionals needs to reveal the story clearly.

 Synopsis type, which we will discuss in this post, is the one that you will use to present your screenplay to film professionals.
-Now let’s look for the answer to the question of how to write a synopsis, prepare a synopsis example and underline the points that you need to pay attention to.
+Now, let’s search for the answer to the question of how to write a synopsis, prepare a synopsis example, and underline the points that you need to pay attention to.

 The question of who? reveals the main character or characters as you can guess.
 The main character is usually a person but depending on the type of story, it may be a community, a place, an animal, or in some cases even an object.
 For example, The Dress (De jurk, 1996) follows events that revolve around a dress.
 In Once Upon a Time in Anatolia (2011), the main character is a group of men includes prosecutors, doctors, and police who investigating a criminal incident.

 After identifying the main characters, we need to define them briefly.
 So we will talk about certain features of the characters.
 First, try to write the general features; the profession and age of the character can be two of them.
-For example, the main character of the film Time to Love (1965) can be described as ‘Halil (35) who makes a living by decorating the houses’.
+For example, the main character of the film Time to Love (1965) can be described as ‘Halil (35) is a painter who decorates the houses’.
 The profession is generally suitable for describing most characters, but our general definitions do not always have to be a profession.
 In addition, you cannot use this feature in screenplays where the character is not a person.
 So, you just need to write one or two general features of character according to your screenplay and character.

 After the general features, you can add one interesting and decisive feature.
 For example, in Time to Love (1965), Halil is not an ordinary painter, he is a lonely man who falls in love with a photograph of a woman.
-According to this, the character can be defined as ‘Halil (35) who lives by making the interior decorations of the houses and falls in love with the photograph of a woman that he sees in one of the houses he decorated.’
+According to this, the character can be defined as ‘Halil (35) who is a painter who makes the interior decorations of the houses falls in love with the photograph of a woman that he sees in one of the houses he decorated.’

 If you define conflict in the features of your character, your definition will look more interesting.
 For example, Coen Brothers focus on a week of a musician in Inside Llewyn Davis (2013).
 But what kind of musician?
 ‘A talented musician who cannot realize himself’.
 As you can see, we have defined the character in a more specific way, with two conflicting expressions: talent and inability for self-realization.